-Paul and I took a quick weekend trip to the Boston area to be with Caroline for an appointment in early November.
+Paul and I took a quick weekend trip to the Boston area to be with C for an appointment in early November.
 We also did some sightseeing and got together for dinner with my aunt and cousin, so that was fun.
 I went to college and Paul went to seminary in that area, so it was fun to revisit.

-David turned 22 in November, and I don’t have a single picture.
+D turned 22 in November, and I don’t have a single picture.
 He’s not a big fan of pictures, and I hate to be a nag.
 His present was Sixers tickets, so he was a happy camper.

 We rounded out the holiday weekend at a local tree farm, where we cut down our live Christmas tree.
-David had plans with friends and didn’t join us, but the girls were all about it.
+D had plans with friends and didn’t join us, but the girls were all about it.
 I only got a few terrible selfies of the four of us, and this.
 But look at those blue skies!
 It was cold, but a beautiful day.

 We didn’t get it set up until later in the week, but it turned out pretty nice.
 This is the tree we keep in our family room, and it holds all our family ornaments from over the years.
 I only have this one picture with an Instagram filter, but it will do.